gTween: Programmatic Tweening for AS3 Developers

 gTween provides three features to allow for sequencing multiple tweens: child tweens, delay, and nextTween.

 By using addChild, you can associate multiple tweens to act as children of your tween.
 These tweens will be synchronized with the parent tween when it runs.
-You can even choose to synchronize their durations so that they start and end at the same time.
+You can even choose to synchronize their delay, beginning, ending, or duration.

 You can also specify another tween to play when a tween ends using nextTween, and specify a delay period that a tween will wait before playing.